crayolaconsumer/tableplanner/README.md

 # Wedding Table Plan Creator

-A user‐friendly web application that helps you plan your wedding seating arrangement.
+A user‐friendly web application that helps you plan your wedding seating arrangement with **real-time collaboration** support.
 Create circle or rectangle tables, specify the number of seats, manage guest names (with CSV import or manual addition), and drag/drop them into seats.

+## ✨ New: Real-time Collaboration

+**Work together with your fiancé on the same seating plan simultaneously!**

+- **Live Updates**: Changes sync instantly between all users
+- **No Login Required**: Just share the URL
+- **User Presence**: See how many people are currently editing
+- **Free Setup**: Uses Firebase's generous free tier
+- **Mobile Friendly**: Works on phones and tablets

+### Quick Start:
+1. Click **"Start Collaboration"** button
+2. Share the URL with your fiancé
+3. Both can edit simultaneously
+4. Changes appear in real-time

+*See `firebase-setup.md` for detailed setup instructions.*

 When a seat is occupied, it shows a short label (e.g. an icon or initials) to keep the interface clean.
 For full occupant details (e.g., editing or removing a guest), open the seat’s assignment modal.

 ## Features

+- **Real-time Collaboration**
+  - Work together with your fiancé simultaneously
+  - Live updates sync instantly between all users
+  - No login required - just share the URL
+  - See how many people are currently editing

 - **Zoom & Pan Canvas**
   - Scroll the mouse wheel on the table plan area to zoom in or out.